LobsterRavioli/steam-review-analysis/README.md

 # Steam Review Analysis

 This project involves scraping comments, performing sentiment and emotion analysis, topic modeling, and visualizing the results.
 Below are the steps to set up and run the project.
+You can find the complete analysis in the main root folder in the pdf named "analysis.pdf"

 ## Prerequisites